videlais/learning-ink-unity/_chapters/chapter6/index.md

 layout: chapter
 ---

-title: "Unity: Scripting Basics"
-order: 6
-chapter_number: 6
-layout: chapter

 Because all GameObjects can have scripting components, their behaviors can be changed through writing C\# code.
 The *scripting component* is additional code that is written that is run as part of the GameObject and can generally be adjusted alongside its other components.
-However, unlike other components, scripting components (behavior scripts) are edited in an external program: Visual Studio.
+However, unlike other components, scripting components (behavior scripts) are edited in an external code editor.

-Packaged with Unity, Visual Studio allows for writing C\# within an integrated development environment (IDE) specialized for writing and testing code.
+**As of 2025**, Unity supports multiple code editors:

+- **Visual Studio** (Windows/Mac): Microsoft's full-featured IDE, still bundled with Unity installations
+- **Visual Studio Code**: A lightweight, cross-platform editor that many Unity developers prefer
+- **JetBrains Rider**: A powerful C# IDE popular among professional Unity developers for its advanced refactoring and debugging features

+> **Note:** While Visual Studio remains a common choice, Visual Studio Code with the Unity extension has become increasingly popular due to its speed and flexibility.
+Unity will automatically open scripts in your configured editor.

-Attempting to open a behavior script in Unity opens the code in Visual Studio.
+Attempting to open a behavior script in Unity opens the code in your configured external editor.

-## Anatomy of a MonoBehavior Script
+## Anatomy of a MonoBehaviour Script

 ```CSharp
 using System.Collections;